smcclab/smc-course/_assessments/01-diary.md

    listening).

-4. If you saw something interesting in a classmate's video the previous week, ask them (on Teams) how they did it (yes, collaboration is ok as long as you cite your sources!)
+4. If you saw something interesting in a classmate's video the previous week, ask them (on the forum) how they did it (yes, collaboration is ok as long as you cite your sources!)

 5. Have a look at the ["screen recording software" section of the Tools page]({% link _resources/02-tools.md %}#screen-recording-software).